 14. Plan a trip by getting out a map and tracking where you want to go.
 You don’t have to go, just pretend

 16. Go letterboxing

-17. Take a course or learn a new skill, using some of the resources on the Ultimate Guide to Free Online Self-Learning for Kids
+17. Take a course or learn a new skill, using some of the resources in Help Teaching’s Ultimate Guide to Free Online Self-Learning for Kids

 18. Visit a museum.
 Many museums offer free days throughout the summer.
 Bank of America customers and military families can also get free admission to museums during the summer

 Summer is also a great time to teach kids to give back to the community through volunteering, taking care of the environment, and other socially responsible activities.
 Try out a few of these suggestions this summer.

 19. Read stories to or play games with residents of a local nursing home